 The first thing that comes to most owners’ mind is the lack of protection of the skin.
 Unless you plan to dress up your dog every day, there are things you’ll need to be aware of.

-Hairless dog breeds are susceptible to all types of skin conditions due to their obvious lack of protection.
-For instance, they’re capable of developing rashes, becoming sunburnt and even developing acne in rarer cases.
+Hairless breeds are susceptible to all types of skin conditions due to the obvious “lack of protection.”
+For instance, they’re prone to developing rashes, becoming sunburnt and even developing acne in a few rarer cases.

 With little to no fur, there is little insulation on their skin.
-Hairless breeds need to be protected from extreme temperatures, whether cold and hot.
+In other words, hairless dog breeds need to be protected from extreme temperatures, whether cold and hot.
 They’ll freeze in cold snowy climates, but can’t stay under the harsh sun for long.

 Hairless dogs are unique, but they come with a price (figuratively and literally).
-Most of the extra care and attention is related to grooming.
+Most of the extra care or attention is related to grooming, as one may guess.

 Grooming Hairless Dogs

 There’s a common misconception regarding hairless dog breeds.
 If you think hairless dogs will not need grooming, you’re wrong.
-Though they may be hypoallergenic dogs, the grooming can sometimes be even more difficult.
+Though they may be hypoallergenic dogs, the grooming can sometimes be a bit more difficult.

 Because there’s no fur coat, you’ll need to have extra precautions, especially if they spend a great deal of time outside.
-Believe it or not, a hairless dog will need to get some sunscreen for necessary protection from the sun, especially if they plan to spend prolonged time outdoors.
+Believe it or not, a hairless dog will need to put on some sunscreen for protection from the sun, especially if they plan to spend prolonged time outdoors.

 I recommend investing in some essential oil sunscreen for your dog.
 Though I’ve never used it, I’ve heard good things about the Gerrard Larriett sunscreen for dogs.
 There are plenty of good reviews on Amazon to make it worth checking out.